Kuali Coeus (KC) FAQ’s

 What is the difference between KC and the Total Access for Research Administration (TARA)?

 KC is the central component of TARA for all aspects of research proposal/grant/contract preparation and management.
-Some components of the TARA will be provided by other software platforms, such as the iSTAR system in use for the IRB.
+Some components of the TARA will be provided by other software platforms, such as the iStar system in use for all regulatory components of TARA.
 All components of TARA will interface with each other to simplify research administration.

 How will surges in system usage be handled to prevent downtime?